cs161-staff/pedagogy/_posts/2022-05-11-making-a-pedagogy-blog.md

 ---
-title: Making a pedagogy blog
+title: Making a Pedagogy Blog
 tags: [knowledge transfer]
 description: Why'd we make this website?
 author: